gautamankoji/DBMS-LAB-IV-SEM/Excersise_01_Creating-Tables/Creating-Tables.md

+# Exercise 1:

-To illustrate the creation, alteration, and dropping of tables, as well as inserting rows into a table with constraints, this SQL script demonstrates creating, altering, and dropping tables, as well as inserting rows into a table with constraints using the SELECT command.
+Creation, altering and dropping of tables and inserting rows into a table (use constraints while creating tables) examples using SELECT command.

-Let's assume we want to create a table named `employees` with the following columns:
+Create a table named `employees` with the following columns:

 1. `employee_id` (Primary Key)
 2. `name`